 Lake Hawea Station is a High Country Station with tussock alpine, scrub sub alpine, beech forest and freshwater ecosystems.

-For planting and conservation we have identified three key areas to focus on restoration planting 10,000 trees each year for the next 10 years.
+For planting and conservation we have identified three key areas to focus on restoration planting as many trees as possible every year.

 1. Beech & Totara Forests